ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 This section describes to how to debug problems related to HTTP cache.
 	You must be able to look both at responses and headers [[= product_name =]] sends to HTTP cache, and not so much at responses and headers the HTTP cache sends to the client (web browser).
-	It means you must be able to send requests to your origin (web server) that do not go through Varnish or Fastly.
+	It means you must be able to send requests to your origin (web server) that don't go through Varnish or Fastly.
 	If you run Nginx and Varnish on premise, you should know what host and port number both Varnish and Nginx runs on.
   If you perform tests on Fastly enabled environment on [[= product_name_cloud =]] provided by Platform.sh, you need to use the Platform.sh
 	dashboard to obtain the endpoint for Nginx.